 A short drive northeast of Denver, Barr Lake State Park offers something for everyone.
-There’s act from fishing and boating, to hiking and horseback riding.
+There are plenty of activities from fishing and boating, to hiking and horseback riding.

-Wildlife is abundant and more than 350 species of birds have been spotted, including Bald Eagle.
-The park is open year round and charges a daily vehicle entrance or you can opt for an annual pass.
+Wildlife is abundant and more than 350 species of birds have been spotted, including Bald Eagles.
+The park is open year-round and charges a daily vehicle entrance or you can opt for an annual pass.
 This PDF map shows the park well.
 No camping is permitted, only day use.

-There are numerous trails within the park, including a 8.8 mile, Bar Lake Perimeter Trail, a 1.3 mile Gazebo Boardwalk and a Neidrach Nature Trail through the wetlands.
+There are numerous trails within the park, including the 8.8-mile Barr Lake Perimeter Trail, a 1.3-mile Gazebo Boardwalk, and a Neidrach Nature Trail through the wetlands.

 Activities at Barr Lake

-Biking: 8.8 mile shared trail around the lake with hikers and horses.
+Biking: 8.8 miles shared trail around the lake with hikers and horses.
 The Dam Crest Trail is permitted.
-Bikes recommended with thorn proof tires.
+Bikes are recommended with thorn-proof tires.

 Birding: More than 350 species observed.

 Boating: 1,950 surface acres when the reservoir is full.
-Only sailboats, hand propelled craft and boats with electric trolling motors or gas motors with 10 horsepower or less are permitted.
-Lake closes in winter.
+Only sailboats, hand-propelled craft, and boats with electric trolling motors or gas motors with 10 horsepower or less are permitted.
+The lake closes in winter.

 Camping: No, day use only.
-Other nearby State Parks that offer camping are: Boyd Lake, Chatfield, Cherry Creek, Golden Gate Canyon, Jackson Lake, St. Vrain.
+Other nearby State Parks that offer camping include Boyd Lake, Chatfield, Cherry Creek, Golden Gate Canyon, Jackson Lake, and St. Vrain.

-Hunting: Waterfowl hunting permitted during season.
+Hunting: Waterfowl hunting is permitted during the season.
 Reservations are required.

 Another metro area lake and state park is Cherry Creek Reservoir, located about thirty miles south.